ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 You should be signed in to the Ubuntu SOC server.

-## Screenshot Checkpoint

-Capture a screenshot showing that you are signed in to UBUNTU-SOC if required.

 ## Record in Evidence Notes

-Record:

 ```text
 Ubuntu VM access confirmed: Yes